Scille/parsec-cloud/docs/rfcs/1030-generic-sso-provider-display.md

 unless the future libparsec/server API explicitly carries multiple translations.
 For this RFC, the GUI simply displays `name` verbatim, in whatever language the operator configured it in.
 If localization turns out to matter, it needs to be solved server-side (e.g. a `Translatable`-like structure), not by the GUI guessing a locale.
+While names do not generally change across languages, it may matter more for the `link`.

 ## Alternatives Considered